Andrew Arato: Third stage: Civil society (1981–1989)

-Phase four: Constitution making (1989–present)
+Fourth stage: Constitution making (1989–present)

 1989 was an epochal year in world history, with the liberation of East European countries from Soviet dominance, the transformation of the USSR, and negotiated transformations of the governments and constitutions of Eastern Europe in 1989–90.

 The unique nature of the transitions and the powerful intellectual and political issues of writing a new constitution soon became Arato's prime target of intellectual investigation.
 He closely followed the political debate surrounding the drafting of constitutions in Hungary, where he maintained continued with such critical intellectuals as Janos Kis, co-founder and first chair of the Alliance of Free Democrats, Hungary's liberal party until 1991.
 In 1996–97, Arato served as a consultant for the Hungarian Parliament on constitutional issues.
 In the ensuing years, he published commentary and analysis of constitutional issues in Nepal, Turkey, South Africa and Iraq after the U.S. invasion of that nation in 2003.
 His analysis of the creation of a new constitution in Iraq resulted in his 2009 book: Constitution Making under Occupation: The Politics of Imposed Revolution in Iraq.

 Arato elaborated a theory of “post-sovereign” constitution making, which he considered a key political innovation occasioned by the construction of negotiated transitions from dictatorship to new democratic constitutions in Eastern Europe, but also in South Africa, Spain and other countries.
 He believed that this particular form of constitution making had pronounced advantages politically and normatively over the traditional model.
 He declared, “1989 did produce something dramatically new: a political paradigm of radical transformation ..., yielding a historically new, superior model of constitutional creation beyond the revolutionary democratic European models.”

 According to Arato, the post-sovereign model typically entailed a two-stage process of transition from dictatorship to constitutional democracy.
 (I) First were initial roundtable negotiations with the power holders and all significant social voices.
 This negotiation established the ground rules for the subsequent stage, (II) where an elected assembly wrote the new constitution.
 A constitutional court gave significant overview to the process ensuring that the constitutional assembly abided by the ground rules of the roundtable.
 Ideally, Arato argued, the process should be characterized by broad social inclusion, equality, transparency and publicity.

 By "post sovereignty," Arato meant that the creation of the constitution abandoned the mythology that it was being issued by the people themselves as ultimate sovereign authority, speaking directly in an unmediated form.
 Such a mythology, Arato said, often had authoritarian consequences, resulting in a leader or party claiming to represent the people without needing any special limits or rights to ensure that the populace could actually have a voice in political decision making.
 Such a process, besides remedying past deficiencies, would also address the conundrum of political legitimacy outlined by thinkers such as Jacques Derrida and Giorgio Agamben, who noted that democracies always contained an undemocratic, illegitimate, arbitrary, even violent moment in their founding.